SpencerRede/NYSE_LL_Pkt_Observer/README.md

 - Modular testing: enabling the replacement of the network feed with test producers to validate parsing and processing logic without requiring live or replayed network traffic.

 ## TODO:
-- Build Observer.cpp to static cast packets into cooresponding structs, collecting metrics and storing information in respective Symbol / Order Registry
+- Build Observer.cpp to reinterpret cast packets into cooresponding structs, collecting metrics and storing information in respective Symbol / Order Registry
 - Add logic for Add Order, Modify Order, Delete Order and Replace Order to build an order book

 - Create Symbol Registry to store metadata on each symbol, unordered_map indexed by null-terminated index symbol